Chapter 13 BWV 33 Allein zu dir, Herr Jesu Christ

 The theme is the constantly recurring one of sin and redemption, here related to the parable of the Good Samaritan.
 More specifically, it is the confession of the sinner, unable to keep to the laws ordained by the Lord.
 It leads to a plea for God’s redemptive love and the chorale is a hymn of praise for the Holy Trinity, God the Father, Son and Holy Spirit.
 From such conventional, oft repeated and somewhat archaic dogma does Bach weave a work of extraordinary depth, power and beauty.

 Instead of beginning with the chorale or opening chorus, let us vary our approach and concentrate first upon the aria and the duet.
 It will be seen that Bach does not use the soprano voice in these or, indeed, either of the two recitatives.
 Of course we cannot be certain whether there was a practical problem of availability but that is highly unlikely.
 Bach must have had more than one singer capable of taking on solo roles and, furthermore, at least one competent soprano must have been present for the opening and closing movements.
 The reason, as with C 20 the first work of this cycle which similarly avoided the employment of a solo soprano, is much more likely to be one of aesthetics.
 Bach presumably selected the lower voices (all solos are taken by the bass and tenor with the exception of the crucial alto aria) because he felt that the darker vocal colourings were more appropriate.
+It is also worth recalling that the alto voice was, at the time, associated with notions of spirituality and this was highly likely to have had a bearing on Bach’s choice of soloist.

 The alto aria, standing as it does almost centrally in the cantata, is a supreme example of Bach’s ability to weave an elongated musical tapestry from seemingly the least rewarding of materials.
 It can last the best part of ten minutes in performance, a very long time, even in the Baroque age of experimentation with extended movements.
 The text describes the faltering and fearful paces towards Jesus, a stepping image that Bach seldom ignores.
 It continues to describe the weight of sin which, nevertheless, the word of Jesus expiates.